 Now we come onto the all important rating.
 I was so tempted to give this place full marks, but it failed on a couple of very small things and if i am going to give a place the full 5 out of 5 beards it must be judged on the harshest of scales.

-Given this situation i must give this place a quite impressive; 4 1/2 Beards out of 5, the highest mark i have awarded a restaurant so far.
+Given this situation i must give this place quite an impressive; 4 1/2 Beards out of 5, the highest mark i have awarded a restaurant so far.

 Well done Monsoon.This is your lord and master signing off for the day, resume your normal lives.